fmanar/vortex/README.txt

 	configured to add the path at startup by adding the command to startup.m in the Documents/MATLAB folder.

-For editing: When editing this codebase, please create branch (fork?) the project so you
+For editing: When editing this codebase, please create branch the project from the
-	don't muddy other people's code.
+	developement branch so you don't muddy other people's code.

 Folders:
   data - sample data sets